MEK83/eve-ai-4.0-legacy/README.md

 This is a working, messy, experimental, unsupported and still essentially working :-) modular AI architecture project.
 Use at your own risk.
 No questions will be answered.
 Fork and have fun!
-!!!note!!!!: use pytorch-gpu compatible python version
+!!!note!!!!: use pytorch-gpu compatible python version. requirements.txt is included.

 Sincerely yours,
 Martin and Copilot